-The town council voted 4-0 this week to award the general construction contract to Con Tech Building Systems, Gouverneur; with the electrical contract going to Jordstat Construction, Alexandria Bay.
+The Town Council voted unanimously this week to award the general construction contract to Con Tech Building Systems, Gouverneur.
+The electrical contract goes to Jordstat Construction, Alexandria Bay.

 We have people calling all the time looking for them, Mr. Diagostino said.

-The hangar will be paid for through a combination of town financing and an economic development grant received from the New York state Department of Transportation.
+The hangar will be paid for through a combination of town financing and an economic development grant received from the state Department of Transportation.

 Mr. Gray said the grant will pay for $759,900 of the project, with the town taking out a loan to pay the remaining $469,442.

-We wouldnt have done this without the grant, Mr. Gray said, adding he feels like this project will help make the airport a more attractive place for area pilots.
+We wouldnt have done this without the grant, Mr. Gray said, adding he feels as if this project will help make the airport a more attractive place for area pilots.